 Macronutrients are those nutrients which are required and consumed in large amounts every day.
 The five main macronutrients are Oxygen, water, protein, fat and carbohydrate, with the last three being those with which we will concern ourselves.

-So, for some definitions first and then some Myths and Facts;
+Now, for some definitions and then some Myths and Facts;

 PROTEIN is the main component of every cell and body fluid except bile and urine.
 In other words we are protein.
 Our muscles, hair, skin, nails, eyes, blood, enzymes, and many hormones and nerve chemicals are mostly protein.
 Bones are protein hardened by calcium and other minerals.
 In addition, protein is required for the formation of infection-fighting antibodies as well as for the growth and maintenance of all tissues.
 Protein also plays a key role in the regulation of the fluid and salt balance between compartments of the body and acts as buffers in the maintenance of acid-base balance.
 Thus, protein functions as hormones, hemoglobin, enzymes and antibodies.